 Compliance has always been a priority for financial firms and their IT teams.
 However, with rising cybersecurity risks, advances in mobile technology, and employees working in a hybrid setting, staying on top of compliance challenges is becoming more complex.
-For example, mobile devices help increase productivity, but also have the potential to create significant vulnerabilities.
-Sixteen financial firms were fined a combined $1.8 billion in 2022 after employees discussed business deals and security trades on their personal devices, violating regulations around preserving business communications.
+For example, mobile devices help increase productivity but also have the potential to create significant vulnerabilities.
+The U.S. Security and Exchange Commission tallied nearly $5 billion in penalties in 2023, including settlements with 25 broker-dealers, advisors and others over employees’ use of personal devices and apps.

 With financial firms facing unrelenting regulation and the pressure to grow, trust is a crucial enabler for businesses to build resilience through these uncertain times.
 And finding the right technology solutions partner to address security and regulations is what will provide a technical edge.
 Samsung and Android Enterprise have worked together for over 10 years to provide enterprises with a reliable and secure mobile experience.
 And Google Play Protect scans 125 billion apps daily to ensure they are safe to be downloaded and accessed on devices.